omise/challenges/README.md

 ### What to expect

-We do understand that our code challenges are time intensive and not always easy to execute.
+We do understand that our code challenges are time intensive and not always easy to implement.
 We do recognize and value the time and effort applicants put into their submission.
 Our Code Challenges reflect some of the tasks and skills you'd need while working with us.
 We believe that these *take-home* challenges will give you a deeper understanding of our product, what you'd be working on in the future and what level of